Skip to main content

 java -Dloader.path=drivers -Dspring.config.location=application-local.yml -jar connector-jdbc.jar

 The next integration step is to start the JDBC Extractor.
-For instructions on starting the JDBC Extractor, see Running the JDBC Extractor.
+For instructions on starting the JDBC Extractor, see Running JDBC extractor.